Teaching The Joy of Writing: A Scaffolding Approach

 I evaluate each student's current writing capabilities and note any difficulties.
 Then the two of us collaborate and write together.
 The student picks the topic.
 It could be a story, a research paper, a blog, a book of poetry, a diary, a recipe book...
 In fact, I have been known to write 20-40 page documents with young learners that are illustrated and later bound.

-I never came across a student that didn’t have a wonderful imagination that could be unearthed, and I provide the support needed so they can get those ideas in writing.
-I offer a scaffolding approach, which gifts the needed backing until the student can do each task on his or her own.
+I never came across a student who didn’t have a wonderful imagination that could be unearthed, and I provide the support needed so they can get those ideas in writing.
+I offer a scaffolding approach, which provides the needed backing until the student can do each task on his or her own.
 In the beginning, I am doing the majority of the work, but by the end, the student has taken over most of the tasks.
 This means that I first offer repeated demonstrations, then I present recurrent verbal reminders - where I think aloud, and eventually, I pass responsibilities on to them – when they are ready.

 What Are Some Examples of a Scaffolding Approach?